 You’ve gone through the process of deciding which breed of dog you want.
 And you’ve chosen an actual puppy from a breeder.
-Now it’s time to bring home your new puppy.
+Now it’s time to welcome the latest family member to your house.
 There are a few things you need to consider and put in place before bringing home a new puppy though.

 Before you bring your new puppy home, you’ll want to make sure you have all the necessary supplies in place.
 These include:

 Collar and ID tag

 You’ll need a collar for your puppy.
 I recommend looking at Martingale collars as these are easier on your dog’s throat than choke collars.

 It’s also a good idea to have an ID tag attached to the collar in case your dog gets lost.

 Although many people put their puppy’s name on the ID tag, it’s not recommended.
 It makes it easier for people to lure your dog away.
 Instead, just have a short message and phone number.

 You’ll need at least two dog bowls – one for water and one for food.

 Your best option is the stainless steel type.
 These are heavy and so less likely to get knocked over.
 They’re also hard to break and easy to clean, and will last a long time.

 Ceramic bowls are the other main option.
 While they’re fine, they are easier to break or chip.